Ganesh-200/Airline_Data_Ingestion_Project/README.md

 ## Workflow
 ![Airline_Data_Ingestion_Project_workflow](https://github.com/user-attachments/assets/520887a7-124e-44fc-9afc-47278f48e5c7)
-1. A file named 'airport_codes.csv' will already made available in S3 and associated dimension table also made available in AWS Redshift.
+1. A file named airport_codes.csv is already available in Amazon S3, and the associated dimension table is also present in Amazon Redshift.
-2. Whenever client uploads the raw flight data on daily basis with information like airport state, originid, destinationid, arrival delay, departure delay, etc. to a S3 bucket, a put object event will get triggered to EventBridge Rule.
+2. Whenever the client uploads raw flight data on daily basis—including details like airport state, origin ID, destination ID, arrival delay, and departure delay—to an S3 bucket, an S3 PutObject event triggers an Amazon EventBridge rule.
-3. EventBridge Rule in turn triggers a step function to orchestrate some workflow.
+3. The EventBridge rule then triggers an AWS Step Function, which orchestrates the workflow.
-4. AWS Step Function now will start the crawler to crawl the data which just arrived to the S3 bucket and the dimension table in Redshift, preapre metadata and store it in the catalog database.
+4. The Step Function starts an AWS Glue Crawler to scan the newly arrived data in S3 and the dimension table in Redshift, prepares metadata, and stores it in the AWS Glue Data Catalog.
-5. Once the crawler completes it crawling, Step Function will now trigger the Glue job to process daily flight data with dimension table already available in Redshift.
+5. Once the crawler completes its execution, the Step Function triggers an AWS Glue Job to process the daily flight data using the existing dimension table in Redshift.
-6. Once the processing completed, Glue will write the result in Redshift for further analysis.
+6. After the processing is complete, AWS Glue writes the results back to Redshift for further analysis.
-7. Now again crawler will crwal the processed table in the Redshift to make th metadata available in a centralized database.
+7. The crawler then scans the processed table in Redshift to update the metadata in the centralized catalog database.
-8. Step Function will also keeps track of each task and will send Glue status to a SNS topic to notify the user.
+8. The Step Function tracks each task and sends the Glue job status to an Amazon SNS topic, notifying the user.